LucasEnard/formation-template-python/README.md

     def on_message(self,request):
         return None
 ```
 This operation is similar to the first one we created.
 When it will receive a message of the type `msg.TrainingRequest`, it will use the psycopg module to execute SQL requests.
-Those requests will be sent to our postgre database.
+Those requests will be sent to our Postgres database.

 As you can see here the connection is written directly into the code, to improve our code we could do as before for the other operations and make, `host`, `database` and the other connection information, variables with a base value of `db` and `DemoData` etc that can be change directly onto the management portal.<br>To do this we can change our `on_init` function by :
 ```python